About Us

 Our vision aspires to establish a culture of excellence in the nursing profession across the Northwest Territories and Nunavut.
 This vision seeks to elevate the standards of nursing practice by promoting a mindset of continuous learning and improvement, while also fostering a sense of pride and dedication among nursing professionals.
 Through this vision, we aim to establish the Northwest Territories and Nunavut as a beacon of excellence in nursing, renowned for the quality of care, professionalism and innovation of our nurses.
 We strive to achieve this by providing our nurses with access to the latest resources and training, and by empowering them to take ownership of their professional development.
 Additionally, we aim to work collaboratively with our partners and stakeholders to identify and address any challenges or barriers that may impede the delivery of high-quality nursing care.
 Ultimately, this vision seeks to create a sustainable and thriving nursing profession that is well-equipped to meet the evolving.

-The Registered Nurses Association of the Northwest Territories and Nunavut operates in adherence to a set of guiding principles that underpin our actions and decision-making processes.
+The College and Association of Nurses of the Northwest Territories and Nunavut operates in adherence to a set of guiding principles that underpin our actions and decision-making processes.
 These principles comprise of integrity, accountability, collaboration, inclusion, and transparency.

 • Integrity is a core value that we hold in high esteem, and it is reflected in our commitment to upholding ethical standards and promoting honesty, fairness, and respect in all our endeavors.
 We believe that by operating with integrity, we can build trust and credibility with our members, stakeholders, and the public at large.